HannahIgboke/Sentiment-Analysis-of-Real-time-Flipkart-Product-Reviews/README.md

 5. Develop a Flask web application for sentiment analysis of user-provided reviews.

-6. Model Deployment: Deploy the trained sentiment classification model along with the Flask or Streamlit app on an AWS EC2 instance.
+6. Model Deployment: Deploy the trained sentiment classification model along with the Flask app on an AWS EC2 instance.

 7. Testing and Monitoring: Test the deployed application and monitor its performance for any issues or errors.